tekknolagi/isdt/lecture-notes/2-vcs.md

     running `git reflog stash`.
 Does the output look familiar?
 Then look up `@{}` in `man gitrevisions` and see how it connects!

-To bring your latest stash entry back into the working tree, use `git stash pop`---or pass an argument specifying an earlier entry.
+`git stash pop` restores a stash entry to the working tree.
+By default, it restores the latest one (hence the push/pop terminology---the stash is last-in first-out, just like a stack), but you can also explicitly specify an earlier one as an argument.
 You can restore stash entries even if your working tree has changed since they were created: that's because `git stash pop` applies the *diff* from the entry to the current working tree, whatever its contents.

-If there would be a merge conflict, though, the pop will fail unless the conflicting hunks have been either staged or committed.
+Popping a stash entry removes it from the stash, unless the restored changes conflict with the current state of the working tree, in which case it's kept in the stash for extra safety.
+For the same reason, you cannot pop a change that would overwrite unstaged working tree changes at all. `git stash apply` is like `git stash pop`, except it never removes the stash entry.

 ```console?prompt=$
 $ git stash pop